K1nght/Unified-Unlearning-w-Remain-Geometry/DDPM/README.md

    A checkpoint should be saved under `results/cifar10/pretrain/yyyy_mm_dd_hhmmss`.

+   Easy to go, you can download our pre-trained model from [here](https://drive.google.com/drive/folders/1TRouxJZAWHToCj1lzMjim_UTGmlPBN1E?usp=sharing).

 2. We can retrain a conditional DDPM on the other 9 CIFAR-10 classes excluding the forgetting class.

    For instance, forgetting class 0 on CIFAR-10,